 In addition, if you have pets, pet food and dishes can cause scratches on your laminate floor.
 In extreme cases, they may cause warping and buckling of your laminate floor.
-Use pads to protect your floor from plant pots and pet caused damages.
+Use pads to protect your floor from plant pots and pet-caused damages.

-Tips for Keeping Laminate Flooring Shiny
+Tips for Keeping Laminate Floors Shiny

 - Use a good vacuum cleaner regularly to remove dust and dirt particles especially if you have kids and pets or high traffic on your floor.